Burgenland: Names

-In Hungarian the German name is generally accepted but there are three modern alternatives used by minor groups.
+In Hungarian the name Őrvidék is commonly used, but the German name is also generally accepted.
+There are, however, modern alternatives used by minor groups.
 The Hungarian translation of the German name, "Várvidék", was invented by László Juhász, an expert of the region in the 1970s, and it is becoming increasingly popular especially in tourist publications.
-The other two names "Őrvidék" and "Felső-Őrvidék" are derived from the name of the most important old Magyar language island, the Felső-Őrség.
-This microregion is around the town Felsőőr/Oberwart, so these new names are a bit misleading; however they are sometimes used.

-The Croatian and Slovenian names "Gradišće" and "Gradiščansko" are translations of the German name.
+The Croatian and Slovenian names "Gradišće" and "Gradiščansko" are calques of the German name.
 The village of Jennersdorf is no more than 5 kilometers from the Slovenian and Hungarian borders (see the United Slovenia movement).

 Alternatively, the Serbs, Czechs and Slovaks call the western shores of the Neusiedler See, the lake adjoining the town of Rust, Luzic or Lusic.
 However, the descendants of Luzic Serbs, Bosniaks, Croats, Czechs and Slovaks were eventually assimilated into the ethnic German or Hungarian cultures over four centuries.

 The province has a long history of Slavic, as well Austrian-German and Hungarian-Magyar settlement.
 The province's easternmost portion (the shores of the Neusiedler See) carried its own topographical term Seewinkel in Austrian-German.
 This is the area least influenced by Austrian-German since the Hungarian and Slovak borders are less than 10 kilometers away.